ironhack-sao-wdft/ironrest/README.md

 # PAUSE

 A digital mobile website for short-timed wellness activities.
 Developed by Igor Stefano (https://github.com/IgStefano/) and William Galvão (https://github.com/William-Galvao/).
-UX Design by Romy von Erlea, Bianca Harari, Mayra Lima and Rebeca Cortez.
+UX Design by Romy von Erlea, Bianca Harari, Mayra Lima and Rebeca Cortez (https://github.com/rebecacortez).
 It was developed in just over one week as the final project of the Ironhack Web Development Bootcamp in December 2021.

 ## Technical Details